Faculty of Arts

 The unit will be taught in intensive mode at Prato, Italy.

-Completion of a first-year sequence or equivalent knowledge of the language
+Two gateway units in Italian studies or equivalent knowledge of the language